Skip to content

 This page is testament to what we can achieve together.

 Blind veterans’ needs are at the heart of everything we do.
-So as we’ve transitioned out of the pandemic, we’ve adapted our services to ensure they continue to receive our support exactly where they need it.
-Whether in their community, at our wellbeing centres or virtually, we’re here to support them in the most effective way possible.
+We are always looking to adapt our services to ensure blind veterans continue to receive our support exactly where they need it.
+Whether in their community, at a centre or virtually, we’re here to support them in the most effective way possible.

 Icon of a hand holding a pound coin